Lancelot-wy/Lancelot-wy.github.io/startups.md

 ## Motivation

-From 766 Lab at Anhui Agricultural University, we are driven by the spirit of AI for Agriculture – cultivating innovation, growth, and impact, we aim to build solutions that matter.
+From 766 Lab at Anhui Agricultural University, we are driven by the spirit of AI for Agriculture surpervised by _Prof.
+Wu_– cultivating innovation, growth, and impact, we aim to build solutions that matter.
 Beyond our research and ambitions, we’re also a VALORANT squad – because every great team needs its moments of play.<br>

 ---